xTool P2S vs Glowforge Pro: The 2026 COโ Laser Showdown

 At $3,699, the xTool P2S costs $2,300 less than the $5,999 Glowforge Pro while offering superior specifications in almost every category.

-The P2S represents significantly better value, making it difficult to justify Glowforge Pro's premium price in 2025.
+The P2S represents significantly better value, making it difficult to justify Glowforge Pro's premium price in 2026 unless you specifically prefer the Glowforge cloud workflow.

 Camera System Comparison